Last Updated on May 2, 2022 by Admin

 - What is it about this role that interests you?
 Again, having spent time researching the job at this company and across the industry, you should be able to talk about what makes this position unique.
 You can mention your aims and interests and bring in some of your essential skills and experience.

 - What are your most significant weaknesses?
 Unfortunately, this question trips up many people, and vague, self-flattering answers won’t cut it.
 Instead, it would help if you showed you’re self-aware and honest about your shortcomings and taking steps to improve and overcome them.

 Some insightful questions

 Once again, you’ll find that your research phase has served you well here.
-By looking at the role, company, and what other people have to say about them, you should develop some thoughtful questions.
+You should develop some thoughtful questions by looking at the role, company, and what other people have to say about them.
 Whether it’s about their adoption of current digital workplace trends or cultural diversity, make sure you have a few.
 Some useful ones include: